Intermittent percolation and the scale-free distribution of vegetation clusters: Discussion

-Thus, the reason why our model produces generic power-law distributions is twofold: (i) on the one hand, nearby the standard percolation phase transition clusters of very different sizes are generated and (ii) owing to the multiplicative process induced by changing environmental conditions such cluster fluctuate wildly.
+Thus, we believe that the reason why our model produces generic power-law distributions (at least in an approximate way) is twofold: (i) on the one hand, nearby the standard percolation phase transition clusters of rather different sizes are generated and (ii) owing to the multiplicative process induced by changing environmental conditions such clusters fluctuate wildly.
 The combination of these two features leads to --at least approximate-- scale-free cluster distributions.
 In other words, the model can exhibit a sort of \emph{intermittent percolation} in which the overall density fluctuates around the critical (isotropic) percolation threshold.
-This sweeping through the transition (or even near the transition) may suffice to generate power-laws in a rather robust fashion.
-In fact, D. Sornette proposed years back a generic mechanism like this --alternative to self-organized criticality-- to explain the robust emergence of power-laws \cite{Sornette1994}.
+This sweeping through the transition (or even near the transition) may suffice to generate power-laws in a rather robust fashion \cite{Sornette1994}. \neww{In any case, further work is still needed to confirm in a more clean cut way that the power laws observed here within a broad range of parameter values are indeed asymptotic ``true'' ones, observable at arbitrarily large scales; deeper theoretical understanding is still needed to advance in this direction.}

-Finally, in order to test the robustness of our conclusions, and following some proposals in the literature, we have constructed versions of our temporally-varying model implementing spatial heterogeneity (spatial-dependent $p$) and a facilitation mechanism ($p$ depends on the number of occupied nearest neighbors).
-Preliminary studies reveal that results do not change significantly with respect to what is reported here for the pure case.
-More detailed and careful analyses of such extensions will be presented elsewhere.